BoE's Broadbent says uncertainty backs case for linking guidance to jobs

 "Forecasters generally anticipate only around a third of changes in economic growth one year ahead, and we can be no more confident that the recovery can continue smoothly at this rate than in the view that it would never arrive," he said.

-Financial markets have challenged the BoE's view that unemployment will take more than three years to fall to that level from its most recent reading of 7.7 percent.
+Financial markets have challenged the Bank's view that unemployment will take more than three years to fall to that level from its most recent reading of 7.7 percent.

 "I think that forward guidance will help protect against a big unwarranted rise in interest rates but ... not every rise in interest rates, forward rates, is unwarranted," he said.

-Broadbent stressed that the BoE's guidance did not represent an unconditional promise to keep rates unchanged for a fixed period of time.
+Broadbent stressed that the Bank's guidance did not represent an unconditional promise to keep rates unchanged for a fixed period of time.

 "If unemployment falls faster than we're expecting, either because productivity does less well ... or because demand grows more strongly, it would be right to ask whether we should think about withdrawing some of the monetary stimulus currently in place," he said.